Social Media

 MacRitchie Reservoir is also popular amongst birdwatchers. kingfishers, woodpeckers, eagles and owls are just some of the majestic birds you can spot within the park; check out the nature guides for the Chemperai and Prunus Trails for more, including additional info on the unique and varied flora that you’ll spot along the way!
 In addition to monkeys and birds, MacRitchie is home to monitor lizards, squirrels, colugos (flying lemurs), skinks, tree snakes and whip snakes.

-Food & Other Amenities at MacRitchie Reservoir Park
+Food & other amenities at MacRitchie Reservoir Park

 macritchie reservoir park flora fauna